dannigt/attribute-controller-transfer/data_prepro.md

 The training data come from the en-es [adaptation set](https://github.com/DCSaunders/tagged-gender-coref#adaptation-sets) by Saunders et al. (2020).

 #### Evaluation
-For evaluate we use the [MuST-SHE](https://aclanthology.org/2020.acl-main.619.pdf) test set.
+For evaluatation we use the [MuST-SHE](https://aclanthology.org/2020.acl-main.619.pdf) test set.

 The dataset provides en-{es, it, fr} data as well multiway aligned data.